qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/index.rst

 will describe the sequencing technology or analytical chemistry used to generate that data set.

+To increase the chance of successful meta-analyses we suggest following the `Earth Microbiome Protocols and Standards <http://www.earthmicrobiome.org/protocols-and-standards/>`__.

 Please note that while *sample information* and *preparation information files* are similar to a `QIIME metadata file
 <http://qiime.org/documentation/file_formats.html#metadata-mapping-files>`__,